Doing business in Spain? Here’s your corporate tax guide

 Operational advantages

-• Low minimum capital requirements
+• Low minimum capital requirements (depending on the vehicle and structure)

-• Straightforward compliance and reporting
+• Straightforward compliance and reporting (with proper accounting support)

 • Full alignment with Spanish corporate law